nestorSag/mlops-lite/README.md

 # Assumptions

-Models should be packaged as of valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html).
+Models should be packaged as valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html).
 It is assumed that in the project folder, there is a `data.py` module with a function with the following signature

 ```py
 def get_data() -> t.Tuple[t.Any, t.Any]